 Steele County Open Courthouse

-On Tuesday, May 1, the Steele County Courthouse in Owatonna will host a Law Day “Open Courthouse” event designed to showcase the work of Minnesota’s Third Judicial District, and educate students and the public about the role of judges, attorneys, law enforcement, and citizens in administering Minnesota’s justice system.
-The public is invited to attend the event, which runs from 2:30 p.m. to 6:30 p.m.
+On Wednesday, May 8, the Steele County Courthouse in Owatonna will host a Law Day “Open Courthouse” event designed to showcase the work of Minnesota’s Third Judicial District, and educate students and the public about the role of judges, attorneys, law enforcement, and citizens in administering Minnesota’s justice system.
+The public is invited to attend the events.

 The Law Day Open Courthouse event is being hosted by Minnesota’s Third Judicial District in partnership with Steele County and local justice system partners.

 is located at 111 East Main Street in Owatonna.
 The Courthouse is a secured building, and all visitors are subject to screening before entering.
 Free public parking is available.